roman-milk/roman-milk.github.io/moms-and-daughters-a-family-affair.md

  I returned home from prom, an escort for a senior student, even though I was only a junior, quite upset that my date had tried to force me to give him head.
 Although I was eighteen (we started school a year late because Mom and Dad worked overseas when we were to be in kindergarten...thus making Chloe and I always a year older than our classmates, sometimes even more), I was still a virgin.
 My focus had always been on my studies, not boys.
 Yet, Chloe convinced me to be an escort because, in her words, 'I needed a social life'.

  I came home in tears and Mom comforted me.
-Report_Story #2